varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 The varnishstat utility was originally developed by Poul-Henning Kamp
 <phk@phk.freebsd.dk> in cooperation with Verdens Gang AS and Varnish
 Software AS.
-Manual page written by Dag-Erling Smørgrav and Per Buer.
+Manual page written by Dag-Erling Smørgrav, Per Buer and Lasse Karstensen.

 COPYRIGHT
 =========